Painful stimuli will generate action potential at the nerve ending

 Afferent (sensory) nerves and Efferent (motor) nerves

-What neurotransmitter is released at the neuromuscular junction?
+What neurotransmitter is released at the neuromuscular junction in somatic nervous system?

 Show answer